-MIDdzCCAuCgAwiBAgiBBzANBgkqhkiG9w0BA00FADCBpDELMAkGA1UEBhMC00gxCzAJBgNVBAgTAkdFM08wD0YD V00HEw2H2W5idmExHTAbBgNVBAoTFFVuaX21cnNpdHkgb2YgR2VuZXDMSQwigYD00LExtVTRHRSbD2XJ0awZpY ZPC2SBB4XR05JJpdHxzEAFB5gNVBAMTCFVuadUEIBMR8wH07VX6ZhvcNA0KBFB15hm1ZVNNDHVuawULmNoMB 4XDTkSMTAwNDE2Mj11110XDTAwMTAwMz2ZMj1110wgbExCzAJBgNVBAYTAkNIM0swC0YDV00IEwJHRTEPMA0GA1 UEBMMGR2VuZXLMR0wGvVD00DExFBbEFpbiBldWdIhnKYmxlcjEpMCCCSGGSID3DDEJARYa0WnAhw4uSHVnZWS0b2J zXJAdWSpZ2UU72gwg28wD0YJNoZIhvcNA0EBB0ADgY0AMIGJAoGBALL5oX/FR9iopHM0aXxDELkhPKkw8jcG7BstSY JKAsfqv0Yqv0Mt1uug0GkyluGhP2djLj6Ju4+KyKK0VvDJu/R1zFX1kkq0Pt/A2pCLkisuH7nDsMbWbep0hDTVNELoKVo VIA azwWMFIno2JuHJgUcs5hWskg/azql4d9zy5AgMBAAGjgakwgaYwJ0YDVR0RBB4wHIEa0WxhaW4uSHVnZWS0b2JsZXJ Ad WSpZ2Uu72gwDAYDVR0T200BAUwAwIBADBcBglghkgBhvhCA00ETxZNVU5JR0VD0SBj60llbn0gY2VydGImaWNhdGUsI HNIZSBodHRw0i8vdWSpZzVjYS51bmInZS5jaCBmb3lgbW9yZSBpbmZvcm1hdGrbnMwE0YJYIZIAYb40gEBBA0DAgSw M AGCCSqGSIb3D0EBBAUAA46BAC09Eo67A3UUa60BBNJYb6hC7z5jXiWySvj6k4az2UqT0CT9mCNnmPR513Kvr16pWT OH6BLvA30inskP9rkZAksPyazzjT7aL/phV3VJfre6bVs5tiT/cmigwFLeUWFRVNgT9VUPUov9h6VbCc9x+v05uY7t3UMeZ ziHM+ END CERTIFICATE The markers "BEGIN CERTIFICATE" and "END CERTIFICATE" frame the block of lines (the number of which is variable), each being 64 characters-long [A-Za-z0-9/+].
+MIIDdzCCAuCgAwlBAglBBzANBgkqhkiG9w0BA00FADCBpDELMAkGA1UEBhMC00gxCzAJBgNVBAgTAkdFM08wD0YD V00HEwZHZWSIdmExHTAbBgNVBAATFFVuaXZIcnNpdHkgb2YgR2VuZXzhMS0wlgYDV00LExtVTklHRSBDZXJ0aWZpY 2F0ZSBBdXRob3JpdHkxETAPBgNVBAMTCFVuaUdlIENBMR8wH0YJXCIhvcNA0kBFhB1bmInZWNh0HVuaWdlImNoMB 4XDTk5MTAwNDE2Mj11N1oXDTAwMTAwMzE2Mj1N1owgbExCzAJBgNVBAYTAkNIM0swC0YDV00EwJHRTEPMA0GA1 UEBxMGR2VuZXzhMR0wGwYDV00ExFRbGFpbiBldWdlbnRvYmxlcjEpMCcGCSqGSlb3D0EJARYa0WxhaW4uSHVnZW50b2J szXJAdW5pZ2UuY2gwgZ8wD0YJKoZlhvcNA0EBB0ADgY0AMIGJAoGBALLL50X/FR9io0HM0aXxfDELkhPKkw8jcGi7BtSY Jk4sfqvQYqv0Mt1uug0GkyluGhP2djLjGJu4+KyKK0VvDJlu/R1zFX1kkq0Pt/A2pCLkisuH7nDSMbWbep0hDTVNELoKVo VIA azwWMFIno2JuHJgUcs5hWskg/azql4d9zy5AgMBAAGjgakwgaYwJQYDVR0RBB4wHIEa0WxhaW4uSHVnZW50b2JsZXJ Ad W5pZ2UuY2gwDAYDVR0T200BAUwAwlBADBcBglghkgBhvhCA00ETxZNVU5JR0VD0SBjbGllbn0gY2VydGimaWNhdGUsl HNIZSBodHRw0i8vdW5pZ2VjYS51bmInZS5jaCBmb3lgbW9yZSBpbmZvcm1hdGlvbnMwEQYJYIZIAYb40gEBBA0DAgSw M A0GCSqGSlb3D0EBBAUAA4GBAC09Eo67A3UUa60BBNJYbGhC7zSjXiWySvj6k4az2UqT0CT9mCNnmPR5I3Kxr1GpWT oH68LvA30inskP9rkZAksPyaZzjT?aL//phV3ViJfreGbVs5tiT/cmigwFLeUWFRvNyT9VUPUov9hGVbCc9x+v05uY7t3UMeZ ejj8 zHHM+ END CERTIFICATE The markers "BEGIN CERTIFICATE" frame the block of lines (the number of which is variable), each being 64 characters-long [A-Za-z0-9/+].
 It is a format which is often transmitted by e-mail because this format is resistant to distortions caused by mail software.
 The PEM file is a text file which contains this type of information.
-Likewise, a CRL file type contains chains of coded characters in Base64 framed by markers Iike "BEGIN XS09 CRL" and "END XS09 CRL".
-As for the private key file, it contains chains of coded characters in Base64 File password (if Define a password for the PKCS#12 file, if this is the format you have chosen (the same as for publishing the user certificate in the LDAP).
-PKCS#12) The icon 🚧 allows you to view the password in plaintext to check that it is correct. ltems to import Given that each file format contains different items, you can choose to import a file or part of it through the following choices.
+Likewise, a CRL file type contains chains of coded characters in Base64 framed by markers like "BEGIN X509 CRL" and "END X509 CRL".
+As for the private key file, it contains character strings encoded in Base64 framed by markers like: "BEGIN RSA PRIVATE KEY" and "END RSA PRIVATE KEY".
+Binary format (DER - Distinguished Encoding Rules), containing the user's certificate in Container (PKCS#12), containing the private key and the user certificate as well as the CA's certificate.
+Furthermore, it is encrypted.
+File password (if PKCS#12) Define a password for the PKCS#12 file, if this is the format you have chosen (the same as for publishing the user certificate in the LDAP).
+The icon allows you to view the password in plaintext to check that it is correct. ltems to import Given that each file format contains different items, you can choose to import a file or part of it through the following choices.
 All: Imports all items contained in your files.
 Or select only the following: Certificate(s) Private key (s) CRL Certification authority (CA) Request(s) Overwrite existing content in the PKI If you select this option, contents similar to the items above will be overwritten in the PKI, in favor of new certificates/private keys/CAs and requests.